andyhowlettt/website/index.md

 ---
 # Hello

-My name is Andy Howlett, an artist and filmmaker based in Birmingham, UK.
+I'm Andy Howlett, an artist and filmmaker based in Birmingham, UK.
 I'm interested in walking, concrete, guerrilla heritage and expanded cinema.
 Here are some of my [films](https://vimeo.com/channels/andyhowlett).

 ## Contact:
 Email: andyhowlett@hotmail.com